AlexAndorra/advanced-gp-pydata/README.md

 ## Computer Setup

-We recommend using either [Conda](https://docs.conda.io/en/latest/miniconda.html) or [Pixi](https://pixi.sh/latest/) to install the dependencies for this tutorial.
-Which you choose is a matte of personal preference.
+We recommend using either [Conda](https://docs.conda.io/en/latest/miniconda.html) or [Pixi](https://pixi.sh/latest/) to install the dependencies for this tutorial; which you choose is a matter of personal preference.
 Once installed, you can create the environment by running the appropriate command below from within the project directory.

 ### Conda